Pisces-Project/Pisces/docs/source/reference/extensions/simulation/ics/initial_conditions_overview.rst

 The base class for managing initial conditions is :class:`InitialConditions`, which provides all of the various methods and properties touched on above.
 In practice, an initial conditions object:

-- **Combines multiple models** — Each model is stored with its own position, velocity, orientation, and optional particle dataset.
+- **Combines multiple models** — Each model is stored in its own HDF5 file within the IC directory, and the IC object keeps track of all models and their metadata.
-- **Places models in space** — Models can be positioned and oriented arbitrarily within the simulation volume.
+- **Places models in space** — Depending on the IC class, models can be stored with their positions, velocities, orientations, and spins in the simulation volume.
 - **Stores complete metadata** — All parameters needed to reconstruct the IC state are stored in a central configuration file.
 - **Prepares simulation-ready datasets** — Outputs a directory structure and